Volunteer at Kendal at Oberlin

-Kendal at Oberlin welcomes and appreciates volunteers.
-Many residents and staff volunteer, both on committees and special projects at Kendal.
+Volunteering with Kendal at Oberlin is perfect for healthcare students or others looking for volunteer opportunities in a rewarding and friendly atmosphere.
+Many residents and staff also volunteer, both on committees and special projects at Kendal.

-Oberlin College students also serve as volunteers.
+Oberlin College students often serve as volunteers.
 In fact, one very special volunteer program is our North Pleasant Connection.

 About the North Pleasant Connection